ben-coo-per/web-form/README.md

 # Minimal Form Builder

-> Stop suffering through Google Forms.
+I wanted to make forms that looks nice, are easy to customize, and, crucially, are insanely quick to set up.

-Fed up with how ugly and uncustomizable Google Forms was, I finally built a small scaffold tool to spin up web forms I can actually edit.
-Each form is a tiny Node.js app with SQLite storage — style it however you want, add custom logic, host it yourself.
+That last point has always pushed me to use google forms - but I hate google forms.
+They're really ugly and there's very little customization.
+I finally decided to build a small scaffold tool to spin up web forms that I can actually edit in just html, css, and js (svelte really) along with all the deployment boilerplate.

 ## Features